New Mexico LLC Requirements

 When forming a business as a corporation there are many rules to adhere to, but an LLC is more flexible.
 For example, an LLC can be owned by only one owner, but it can also be a partnership or multi-member structure.
 There is no limit to the number of members an LLC may have.

 Additionally, LLCs are automatically taxed as a pass-through entity.
 This means that the profits and losses will be given to the owners, and paid out through their own personal taxed returns.
-Corporations, however, are taxed twice.
-Once on the corporate level, and once on the personal level.
-The only exclusion of this is that S corps are given pass-through taxation as well, but have a limit of 100 members, and other corporate requirements.
+However, corporate taxation occurs at both the company and individual levels.
+An exception to this rule is S corporations, which also enjoy pass-through taxation but are subject to restrictions, such as a maximum of 100 members and other corporate criteria.

 If you want to start an LLC in New Mexico these are the requirements that you need to meet.